 - Other flavorings: orange zest works very well, and even a tiny bit more orange blossom water (one of the original flavors in this holiday bread).

 - Panettone bread and butter pudding: butter the panettone slices on one side, arrange them (butter side up) overlapping in the baking dish and drizzle the custard over them.
 Bake as instructed.
-Some tips will remain uncovered and be crunchier.
+Some bread tips will remain uncovered and be crunchier.

 How to make panettone bread pudding